 Garage Framing Costs

-Attached and detached garages range from $4 – $5 per square foot and are one of the most simple and inexpensive projects to construct.1
+Attached and detached garages cost $4 – $5 per square foot and are one of the most simple and inexpensive projects to construct.1

 Wall And Ceiling Reframing

 Framing projects for ceilings and walls cost $7 – $12 per square foot.1 Adding walls to an existing house can cause complications that increase your labor costs.
-The carpenter might also have to worry about cleanup of debris and working in a tighter space.
+The carpenter might also have to worry about cleaning up debris and working in a tighter space.

 Here are some tips to consider before selecting a carpenter: